adharafardhin/LIFE4137/README.md

 - Multithreading Support: The tool supports multithreading, enabling the efficient processing of large genomic datasets by utilizing multiple cores.
 Customizable Parameters: TRASH offers a wide range of customizable parameters, allowing users to fine-tune the analysis to meet specific research needs.

+#### Why TRASH?

+This tool was essential for this project as it enabled the precise identification and annotation of repetitive DNA elements within the Cochlearia species genomes.
+These repetitive elements, particularly tandem repeats, are crucial in identifying centromeric regions, which are typically rich in such sequences.
+By using TRASH, I was able to pinpoint these regions with greater accuracy, facilitating the subsequent analysis of their structural variation and evolutionary conservation.
+This tool's ability to handle complex, repetitive sequences without prior knowledge of specific repeat families was particularly valuable in this comparative genomic study, where centromeric regions were expected to be highly variable yet evolutionarily significant.

 ## ModDotPlot: Rapid and Interactive Visualization of Complex Repeats
 ModDotPlot is a powerful visualization tool designed for creating dot plots that showcase complex repeat structures in large genomic sequences.
 It generates identity heatmaps by rapidly approximating the Average Nucleotide Identity (ANI) between pairwise combinations of genomic intervals.
 This tool is particularly useful for researchers who need to visualize and compare large sequences or whole genomes efficiently.